Kings recap: Carmelo Anthony, Harry Giles lead Blazers to preseason win over Sacramento

 Buddy Hield led the Kings with 23 points, making 8 of 17 field-goal attempts and 5 of 11 from 3-point range.
 Harrison Barnes had 16 points, four rebounds, three assists and three steals.

-De’Aaron Fox had a rough night, finishing with 10 points on 3-of-12 shooting from the field and 1-of-7 shooting from beyond the arc.
+De’Aaron Fox had a rough night, finishing with 10 points on 3-for-12 shooting from the field and 1-for-7 from beyond the arc.
 Fox recorded six assists but committed four turnovers.

 Rookie first-round draft pick Tyrese Haliburton was fairly quiet but had some nice moments, knocking down a corner 3-pointer and coming up with a steal for a breakaway dunk.
 Haliburton finished with five points, three rebounds, two assists and two steals in 20 minutes.

 The Kings shot just 36.8% from the field and 32% from 3-point range.
-They attempted 50 3-pointers but converted only 16 of them.
+They attempted 50 3-pointers but converted only 16.

 The Blazers shot 51.1% from the field and made 17 of 34 from beyond the arc.